Eri9898/Network-File-Shares-and-Permissions/README.md

 </p>
 <br />
 <img src="https://imgur.com/RS4g3vK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-1. Go to portal azure and use RDP to connect to DC!
+1. Go to portal azure and use RDP to connect to the Domain Controller ( DC)!
 Log into DC with your admin account (MyDomain.com/jane_admin)
 </p>
 <br />
 </p>